Arbitrary code execution

 In computer security, arbitrary code execution (ACE) is an attacker's ability to run any commands or code of the attacker's choice on a target machine or in a target process.
 An arbitrary code execution vulnerability is a security flaw in software or hardware allowing arbitrary code execution.
 A program that is designed to exploit such a vulnerability is called an arbitrary code execution exploit.
-The ability to trigger arbitrary code execution over a network (especially via a wide-area network such as the Internet) is often referred to as remote code execution (RCE).
+The ability to trigger arbitrary code execution over a network (especially via a wide-area network such as the Internet) is often referred to as remote code execution (RCE or RCX).

+Arbitrary code execution signifies that if someone sends a specially designed set of data to a computer, they can make it do whatever they want.
+Even though this particular weakness may not cause actual problems in the real world, researchers have discussed whether it suggests a natural tendency for computers to have vulnerabilities that allow unauthorized code execution.

 Vulnerability types

 There are a number of classes of vulnerability that can lead to an attacker's ability to execute arbitrary commands or code.
 For example: